omidfarhang/omid.dev/content/posts/2010-03-30-chrome-5-becomes-the-flash-browser-integrates-plug-in-with-dev-build.en.md

 Users could try running Chromium (and later Chrome), the group suggested, using the command line switch `--safe-plugins`, which would place all plug-ins under the protection of the renderer's sandbox.
 But they'll likely crash, they warned.

-To address that problem, Adobe's senior director of Flash engineering, Paul Betlem, said <a href="http://blogs.adobe.com/flashplayer/2010/03/improved_flash_player_support.html" target="_blank">in a blog post today</a>that his team will work with both Google and Mozilla to replace and improve NPAPI. &#8220;While the current NPAPI has served the industry well, it lacks the flexibility and power to support the pace of innovation we see ahead,&#8221; Betlem wrote. &#8220;We expect that the new API specification will offer some distinct benefits over the current technology available.&#8221;
+To address that problem, Adobe's senior director of Flash engineering, Paul Betlem, said [in a blog post today](http://blogs.adobe.com/flashplayer/2010/03/improved_flash_player_support.html)that his team will work with both Google and Mozilla to replace and improve NPAPI. &#8220;While the current NPAPI has served the industry well, it lacks the flexibility and power to support the pace of innovation we see ahead,&#8221; Betlem wrote. &#8220;We expect that the new API specification will offer some distinct benefits over the current technology available.&#8221;

 One foreseeable outcome of this collaboration could very well be a community where at least some plug-ins are compatible with both Chrome and Firefox simultaneously.
 But another outcome that Adobe's Betlem points to is a certain kind of unification, not just of the security model but of how the browser presents itself to the world.
 Think of it as &#8220;the Flash browser.&#8221;